renatorobotica12-tech/WRO-2026-Superiores-Jr--Mx-Future-engineers/README.md

 **Role:** Programmer

-I started two years ago in my elementary school, at OnStage TMR, and from there I became interested in robotics, in this competition, I want to become a better and more well-rounded programmer.
+**I started two years ago in my eleme<ntary school, at OnStage TMR, and from there I became interested in robotics, in this competition, I want to become a better and more well-rounded programmer.**

 **Age:** 14
 ---